andrewjjeon/andrewjjeon.github.io/_projects/fposepanda.md

 <div style="max-width: 1200px; margin: 0 auto; padding: 1rem;">
   <div class="card">
     <h1>Evaluating Foundation Model Robot Pose Estimation with Synthetic Data Generation</h1>
+    <h2>1.
+Introduction</h2>
       Position and Orientation or "Pose" is a 4x4 matrix that defines the translation or "position" and rotation or "orientation" of an object.
-In this project, Robot Pose Estimation is useful because if you can accurately predict the two pose matrices for the robot and an object, you should be able to calculate a "relative grasp" transform that describes how the robot should position itself to grasp the object successfully.<br>
+One reason to care about Robot Pose Estimation is because accurate prediction of the two pose matrices for the robot and an object, enables calculation of a "relative grasp" transform that describes how the robot should position itself to grasp the object successfully.<br>

       <img src="/images/fpose/fp_block.JPG" alt="Block Diagram" style="width: 900px; height: auto;">